TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Index.rst

         or the two-letter language code.

     :typoscript:`siteLanguage("twoLetterIsoCode")`
+        .. deprecated:: 12.3

         Returns the two-letter code for the language according to ISO-639 nomenclature as a string.

     :typoscript:`siteLanguage("hreflang")`
+        ..  versionchanged:: 12.4
+            This option is not relevant anymore for regular websites without rendering hreflang tag, but is now customizable, and has a proper fallback.

         Returns the language information for the hreflang tag as a string.

     :typoscript:`siteLanguage("direction")`
+        .. deprecated:: 12.3

         Returns the text direction for content in this language (left-to-right or right-to-left) as a string.